 I’ve really not painted a glorious picture of the Huawei Watch GT from the outset.
 The real problem is that when I lauded the Huawei Mate 20 Pro for giving you so many options and extras right out of the box, the Watch GT just feels like an afterthought.

-Let me go through what I think is great about the Watch GT first, so this doesn’t seem so much like a completely negative review.
+Let me go through what I think is great about the Watch GT first, so this doesn’t seem so much like a completely negative review — which it might seem from the outset.
 The battery life is almost unrivalled, getting around eight to nine days is simply insane.
 I’d say subjectively, the design and especially the comfort level is great.
 The display is exceptional, too.

 Not being able to install third-party applications or even use the Watch GT as an MP3 player is a bit of a disappointment.
-In my experience, I would say that the Huawei Watch GT is clearly a digital touchscreen watch with some fitness tracking elements.
+In my experience, I would say that the Huawei Watch GT is clearly a digital touchscreen watch with deeper fitness tracking elements — although this is clearly the target market that Huawei have pinpointed with this particular model — rather than a more ‘standard’ smartwatch.

-If you wanted to check out the Huawei Watch GT, then you will have to import it from outside of the United States.
+If you wanted to check out the Huawei Watch GT, then you might have to import it from outside of the United States such is the availability.
 I would personally say that the Ticwatch Pro is a better buy for a long-lasting Wear OS smartwatch.

-Although, if just want a cheap fitness tracker, then the Xiaomi Mi Band 3 is most definitely a better option for basic workout tracking.
-The Huawei Watch GT has great heart rate monitoring, but overall, just isn’t a worthwhile purchase at the current price point.
+Although, if just want a cheap fitness tracker, then the Xiaomi Mi Band 3 is most definitely a better option for very basic workout tracking.
+The Huawei Watch GT has exceptional heart rate monitoring, but overall, for anyone not really interested in advanced fitness tracking, just doesn’t feel like a worthwhile purchase at the current price point.